 Our bearings products are included on commercial airliners and regional/business jets manufactured in North and South America, Europe and Asia and are used as original equipment and/or specified as replacement parts by airlines and aircraft manufacturers.
 These products are primarily proprietary self-lubricating, ball and roller bearings for aircraft flight controls, turbine engines, landing gear and helicopter driveline couplings.
 The most significant portion of our commercial sales is derived from Boeing, Airbus and Bombardier platforms, such as the Boeing 737, 747, 777 and 787, the Airbus A320, A330, A350 and A380, and the Bombardier Global 7500.
 Our commercial bearings products were particularly impacted by the COVID-19 pandemic.
-We expect recovery in sales related to single-aisle aircraft to occur over the next three years, while the recovery for sales related to twin-aisle aircraft to be more gradual over the next decade.
+We expect recovery in sales related to single-aisle aircraft to continue over the next two years, while the recovery for sales related to twin-aisle aircraft to be more gradual over the next decade.

 In the first quarter of 2019, the Federal Aviation Administration ("FAA") issued an order to suspend all 737 MAX aircraft in the U.S. and by U.S. aircraft operators following two fatal 737 MAX accidents.
 Boeing suspended deliveries until the FAA and other civil aviation authorities worldwide granted the clearance to return the aircraft to service.
-In November 2020, the FAA lifted the orders to suspend operations of the Boeing 737 MAX and in early 2021, airlines around the globe began to clear the Boeing 737 MAX for flying.
-Although production rates increased in 2021 and higher output rates are expected in 2022, there can be no assurance that the production rate will return to the production rate prior to the grounding of the 737 MAX fleet.
-In the years ended December 31, 2021, 2020 and 2019, we recognized \$4.0 million, \$5.6 million and \$19.9 million, respectively, in revenue associated with the sale of our products that are utilized on the 737 MAX aircraft fleet.
+In November 2020, the FAA lifted the orders to suspend operations of the Boeing 737 MAX and in early 2021, airlines around the globe began to clear the Boeing 737 MAX for flight.
+While production rates increased in 2022 and are expected to continue to increase in 2023, there can be no assurance that the production rate will return to the production rate prior to the grounding of the 737 MAX fleet.
+In the years ended December 31, 2022, 2021 and 2020, we recognized \$11.7 million, \$4.0 million and \$5.6 million, respectively, in revenue associated with the sale of our products that are utilized on the 737 MAX aircraft fleet.